ercbk/nested-cross-validation-comparison/README.md

 1. Duration: Find out which packages and combinations of model functions give us the fastest implementation of each method.
 2. Performance: First, develop a testing framework.
-Then, for a given data generating process, how large of sample size is needed to obtain reasonably accurate out-of-sample error estimate?
-And how many repeats in the outer-loop cv strategy should be used to calculate this error estimate?
+Then, for a given data generating process, determine how large of sample size is needed to obtain reasonably accurate out-of-sample error estimate.
+    Also, determine how many repeats in the outer-loop cv strategy should be used to calculate this error estimate.

+The results from these experiments should give us an idea about which methodology, model packages, and compute specifications will produce lower training times, lower costs, and lower generalization error.

+## Recommendations:

+-   Use {mlr3} or other R model packages outside of the {tidymodels}
+    ecosystem and code the nested cross-validation loops manually.
+-   For data sizes in the low thousands, Raschka’s method performs just as well as Kuhn-Johnson’s but is substantially faster.
+-   For data sizes in the hundreds, Raschka’s method with at least 3 repeats performs just as well as Kuhn-Johnson’s but is still substantially faster even with the repeats.
+-   Choose compute resources with large amounts of RAM instead of opting for powerful processors.
+From the AWS cpu product line, I found the r5.\#xlarge instances ran fastest.

 ## Duration

 #### Experiment details:

 -   Random Forest and Elastic Net Regression algorithms
 -   Both algorithms are tuned with 100x2 hyperparameter grids using a latin hypercube design.
 -   From {mlbench}, I’m using the generated data set, friedman1, from Friedman’s Multivariate Adaptive Regression Splines (MARS) paper.
 -   Kuhn-Johnson
     -   100 observations: 10 features, numeric target variable
     -   outer loop: 2 repeats, 10 folds
     -   inner loop: 25 bootstrap resamples
 -   Raschka
     -   5000 observations: 10 features, numeric target variable
     -   outer loop: 5 folds
     -   inner loop: 2 folds

 The sizes of the data sets are the same as those in the original scripts by the authors.
 Using Kuhn-Johnson, 50,000 models (grid size \* number